LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 </div>

-Then, you can think of what we have as a [dot plot](https://en.wikipedia.org/wiki/Dot_plot_(statistics)), and throw out samples above our pdf.
+Then, you can think of what we have as a [dot plot](https://en.wikipedia.org/wiki/Dot_plot_(statistics)), and throw out samples above our PDF.

 <div style="text-align: center;">
   <img